-- Training on how to read and interpret an audit report: and - Information regarding school safety and student discipline for board members elected after January 1, 2019.
+- Training on how to read and interpret an audit report: and - Information regarding school safety and student discipline.

 Board members who have served on the board for twelve (12) or more consecutive months are required to obtain a minimum of six (6) hours of training by December 31 of each calendar year.
 Hours a board member obtains in excess of the required minimum may be carried forward through December 31 of the third (3rd) calendar year following the year in which the hours were earned.